HILOK/DCS_NOTAM/README.md

 ## DCS World - Hold Item List

 Hold Item List: A list of specific maintenance work orders that are deferred, because a required part, piece of equipment or system is either missing or inoperable although a limitation might be associated with the HIL record.
-In simpler terms: DCS_HIL lets you check current status/airworthyness of your DCS aircraft, before you hop in or start planning your next mission.
+In simpler terms: DCS_HIL lets you check current status/airworthiness of your DCS aircraft, before you hop in or start planning your next mission.
 It's the way it's done in real life.

 **Why?**
 Because in my opinion it is preferable to know your options during planning time, i.e. what works and to what extent, instead of having to find out the hard way: over the target area after 1.5 h mission time (or trial & error).

 **Is it realistic?**
-In a way even "bugs" are.
 Real life aircraft often have small defects that dont require immediate grounding.
 Flight & maintenance crews use the manufacturer's documentation to assess, if and under which conditions an aircraft is airworthy, before flight.
+So in a way software bugs or broken/missing features can be considered as realistic part of the simulation.

 **How is this different from a bug list?**
 A bug list features all things that remain to be corrected, f.ex. graphical issues/missing sounds, and things that are not in line with the real counterpart, whether or not those things are impeding functionality.
-Also the HIL presents relevant defects more systematically than the bugs sections in ED's forums.
+Also the HIL presents relevant defects in a more systematic form than the bugs sections in ED's forums.

 **What should go into the HIL?**
-Only bugs that would prevent a specific task to be performed as expected, or essential features that are completely broken/missing.
+Only items that would prevent a specific task to be performed as expected, or essential features that are completely broken/missing.
 Also a workaround, if available.
+The source should ideally provide a link to a discussion thread that allows easy tracking of the defect's current state.
 **Reference: official game manual or Chuck's guides** (i think there is no point in browsing through real life docs, and listing everything that's missing in the game).

 **How could this be done?**